 - Bloody or black, tarry stools

-- Chest tightness, headache, trouble with breathing
+- Chest tightness, headache, trouble breathing

 - Clear or bloody discharge from nipple, inverted nipple, dimpling of the breast, skin lump in the breast or under the arm, redness or swelling of the breast, sore on the skin of the breast that does not heal

 - Fever, chills, sore throat, cough, runny or stuffy nose, body aches

 - Persistent non-healing sore, reddish patch or irritated area, white, yellow or waxy scar-like area

 If you notice these less serious side effects, talk with your doctor:

 - Diarrhea, nausea, vomiting

 - Pain, itching, burning, swelling, or a lump under your skin where the needle is placed